 Being present on social media is a good way to promote your work.
 It can take a while to get famous, but it doesn’t hurt to keep posting your work because people will appreciate your awesome work and share it.

-You never know, maybe one day a company sees your work, or someone recommends you to their connections.
+You never know, maybe one day a company will see your work, or someone will recommend you to their connections.
 This is how you get opportunities step by step.
 Actually, it happens quite commonly.

 Besides posting your work on social media, you can also reach out to creative directors, or some online design marketplace to see if they are hiring freelance illustrators.